-11 things that you wish you knew when you bought your first house
+11 things that you wish you had known when you bought your first house

 Buying a house in your 20's is the one of the best ways to prove you're succeeding at life (and showing your parents you're not a failure).
 Just make sure you don't get in over your head, and ensure that you can service the debt you've accrued.

-Whilst the thought of a six figure debt may loom large over your head, don't forget your sanity.
-You might spend many many sleepless nights wide awake thinking of that incredibly large amount of money you will now pay off for a third of your life.
+Whilst the thought of a six-figure debt may loom large over your head, don't forget your sanity.
+You might spend many, many sleepless nights thinking of that incredibly large amount of money you will now pay off for a third of your life.
 Once you can learn to shut this to the back of your mind, you'll sleep easier.

-A high interest savings account sounds like a grown up phrase, however you should seriously consider getting one.
+A high interest savings account sounds like a grown-up phrase, however you should seriously consider getting one.
 You'll never know when you'll need to do repairs or pay an unexpected bill that arrives.
 If you start by deducting $10 a week from your pay, you'll end up never even realising the money is gone.
-And in a year you'll have accrued over $500, and that's not even including interest
+And in a year you'll have accrued more than $500, and that's not even including interest.

 While it may seem that every cent you earn may be going straight into your mortgage, remember to get the most for your money on anything you spend.
 Don't waste your food, buy in bulk and even switch to no-name brand groceries and get rid of the Foxtel.

 You're not the first person to buy a property in their 20's.
 As much as it may pain you, listen to your parents.
 They know what to expect and where the pitfalls may lie.
 There is a wealth of knowledge to be gained just by asking questions.

 7. Get a roomie